awandahl/doi_policy/README.md

 ### Review Process

 1. **Annual Review**: The policy will be reviewed annually to assess its effectiveness, identify areas for improvement, and incorporate feedback from stakeholders.
-2. **Ad Hoc Reviews**: Additional reviews may be conducted as needed in response to changes in DataCite guidelines, institutional policies, or legal requirements.
+2. **Ad Hoc Reviews**: Additional reviews may be conducted as needed in response to changes in DataCite or Crossref guidelines, institutional policies, or legal requirements.
 3. **Stakeholder Input**: Feedback will be solicited from researchers, repository administrators, and other relevant stakeholders to ensure that the policy meets the needs of the academic community.

 ### Update Procedure